 Q. 23.
-What is the misery of that estate whereunto man fell?
+What is the misery of that state whereunto man fell?

 Q. 24.
-Did God leave all mankind to perish in the estate of sin and misery?
+Did God leave all mankind to perish in the state of sin and misery?

 A. God, out of His mere good pleasure, from all eternity, having chosen a people to everlasting life, did enter into a covenant of grace, to deliver them out of the estate of sin and misery, and to bring them into an estate of salvation, by a Redeemer.
 (Eph.
 1:3,4; 2 Thess.
 2:13; Rom.
 5:21; Acts 13:8; Jer.
 31:33)